Brooke Chaplen

-Brooke Amberlee Chaplen (born 16 April 1989) is an English former footballer and current General Manager of Reading.
+Brooke Amberlee Chaplen (born 16 April 1989) is an English former footballer and current Head of Football at Portsmouth.
 As a midfielder, Chaplen played for Portsmouth, Chelsea, Everton, Sunderland and Reading at club level, and represented England at U-19, U-20 and U-23 level.

 Club career

 Early career

 Chaplen played for local teams Southampton and Portsmouth at the beginning of her career.
 Brooke scored for Portsmouth in the 5–0 league win over Reading Royals in February 2006, and in the 2–1 victory against Millwall Lionesses in April 2007.
 She joined Chelsea for the 2008–09 season. only spending a year at the club before moving on to Everton.
 She scored once in the league for Chelsea, in the 5–0 away win at Fulham on 28 August 2008.
-Chaplen also scored and claimed three assists in Chelsea's 9–1 demolition of Rotherham in the FA Women's Cup on 4 January 2009.
+Chaplen also scored and claimed three assists in Chelsea's 9–1 demolition of Rotherham in the Women's FA Cup on 4 January 2009.

 Chaplen played for Portsmouth from 2005 until 2008.
 She had played for rivals Southampton from 2002, as a youth player.

 Everton L.F.C.

 Chaplen joined the Blues at the start of the 2009–10 season.
-She played a big role in Everton's 2010-11 UEFA Women's Champions League campaign, scoring a hat-trick against MTK Hungaria in the round of 32, as well as a brace against Denmark's Brondby IF a month later in the round of 16.
+She played a big role in Everton's 2010–11 UEFA Women's Champions League campaign, scoring a hat-trick against MTK Hungaria in the round of 32, as well as a brace against Denmark's Brondby IF a month later in the round of 16.